 Risks Associated with Business Structure Reform

-If this program does not progress as scheduled, the Olympus Group’s business performance and financial position may be adversely affected.
+If these programs do not progress as scheduled, the Olympus Group’s business performance and financial position may be adversely affected.

-Through its domestic and overseas subsidiaries and affiliates, we operate our businesses globally.
-Our businesses may be subject to investigations by domestic and overseas authorities; or we may have consultations with or report to authorities pursuant to laws and regulations (such as responding to the examinations under the antimonopoly acts or those related to pharmaceutical and medical device related laws, or voluntary disclosure to the U.S. Department of Justice under the Foreign Corrupt Practices Act).
+Through its domestic and overseas subsidiaries and affiliates, the Company operates its businesses globally.
+These businesses may be subject to investigations by domestic and overseas authorities; or the Company may have consultations with or report to authorities pursuant to laws and regulations (such as responding to the examinations under the antimonopoly acts or those related to pharmaceutical and medical device related laws, or voluntary disclosure to the U.S. Department of Justice under the FCPA).
 Our earnings may be adversely affected depending on the results of such investigations and consultations.

-In addition, we are expanding our business globally, and our tax burden may be increased due to changes in applicable tax laws or changes in their interpretations and application guidelines in each jurisdiction.
+In addition, our tax burden may be increased due to changes in applicable tax laws or changes in their interpretations and application guidelines in each jurisdiction.
 The valuation allowance for deferred tax assets may need to be increased as a result of recoverability reassessment due to changes in business conditions or the implementation of organizational restructuring.
-If such situations occur, it may adversely affect the financial condition and business performance of the Group.
+If such situations occur, it may adversely affect the Olympus Group’s business performance and financial position.

-Moreover, occurrence of natural disaster, disease, war, or terrorist attack may adversely affect Olympus Group’s earnings.
+Moreover, occurrence of natural disaster, disease, war, civil war, riot, terrorist attack or cyberattack may adversely affect the Olympus Group’s earnings.

 Risks Associated with COVID-19 Infections

-If Medical institutions will be compelled to prioritize the responsive measures to COVID-19, the number of medical treatments related to our business may decrease, in which case, our sales activities may be further adversely affected.
-In addition, if the spread of the infection continues for a long period, (i) the procurement of specific products and parts will be restricted and the production and supply capacity of the Olympus Group may be affected, and (ii) Business activities such as the announcement of financial results and the General Meeting of Shareholders may delay.
+Apart from the impact on selling activities due to restrictions on visits to customers such as medical institutions or postponement/cancellation of business negotiations, the Olympus Group’s business activities have been affected by factors such as the decrease in the volume of products sold due to the decrease in the number of procedures.
+If medical institutions will be compelled to prioritize the responsive measures to COVID-19, the number of medical treatments related to our business may decrease, in which case, the Olympus Group’s sales activities may be further adversely affected.
+In addition, if the procurement of specific products and parts is restricted, the production and supply capacity of the Olympus Group may be affected, which may cause adverse effect to the earnings and financial position.